In

 photochemistry:

-The branch of chemistry concerned with the chemical effects of light (far UV
+Branch of chemistry concerned with the chemical effects of ultraviolet,

 photon:

-The quantum of electromagnetic energy at a given frequency.
-This energy,
+electromagnetic energy at a given frequency.
+This energy, E=hv, is the

-E=hv, is the product of the Planck constant (h) and the frequency of
+product of the Planck constant (h) and the frequency of the radiation

 Involves the measurement of the dynamic fluctuations of the intensity of fluorescent or scattered light in a very small volume.